 Don’t Try to Install the Film Yourself

-Window tinting film may seem simple to install, but it’s not as easy as it looks.
+Films may seem simple to install, but it’s not as easy as it looks.
 You have to measure each window correctly, cut the film to the right dimensions, and prep the glass the right way.
 If you don’t, the tinting film won’t stick to the glass properly and could create air bubbles.

 Always let an experienced professional install the film for you.
 This will spare you the headache of bubbling and peeling in the film and helps preserve the manufacturer’s warranty for years to come.

-Installing Window Tint Film Is a Huge Upgrade
+Installing Window Film Is a Huge Upgrade For Windows

-The right window tinting film is a wonderful way to improve your driving experience and keep your car’s interior in great shape.
+The right film is a wonderful way to improve your driving experience and keep your car’s interior in great shape.
 Just remember these do’s and don’ts before you order your film.

 SmartFilm proudly serves drivers in the Phoenix, Mesa, Chandler, Gilbert, and Scottsdale areas.